bilde2910/Hauk/README.md

    to install Hauk in, for example `/var/www/html`.
 Follow the instructions given by the install script.
 Make sure to set a secure hashed password and edit your site's domain in the configuration file after installation.
-3. Start the webserver and make sure Memcached is running.
+3. Start the web server and make sure Memcached or Redis is running.
 4. Install the [companion Android app](https://f-droid.org/packages/info.varden.hauk/)
    on your phone and enter your server's settings.

-When you visit the webroot you may see an experation notice.
-Hauk uses randomly generated URL which will be provided by the app.

 ## Manual installation